 He began to comprehend that his situation was not simple.

-His teammates at Miami had gone on to their own lives and the friends he had known before football took him away almost seemed foreign.
+His teammates and friends at Miami University had gone on to their own lives and when he was reunited with them, they almost seemed foreign.

 “I mean, it was like I was sitting at home and I realized that I had nothing in common with the people around me.”